Sudipta-Sen/SystemDesignMasterClass/BuildingSocialNetwork-I/Session1.md

 But CDN only checks the cryptographic signature embedded within the URL to verify if the request is legitimate.
 Someone else having this link (e.g., by inspecting browser elements), also can access the content until the cryptographic token embedded in the URL expires.

-**Public and Private Key System:** While public keys are available to everyone, only Instagram holds the user’s credentials.
+**Public and Private Key System:** While public keys are available to everyone, only Instagram holds the user’s credentials and private key.
 This ensures that only Instagram can generate a valid cryptographic link.
-However, once generated, the CDN, which possesses the private key, can decrypt and serve the requested image.
-The CDN does not have insight into the user's credentials; its role is only to serve content based on whether the cryptographic signature matches the private key.
+However, once generated, the CDN, which possesses the public key, can decrypt and serve the requested image.
+The CDN does not have insight into the user's credentials; its role is only to serve content based on whether the cryptographic signature is valid or not.

 **Summary:** This approach ensures that the CDN can validate requests but lacks the capability to identify the user directly, as only Instagram maintains the detailed credentials and user access rights.
 However, anyone with access to the cryptographic link can temporarily bypass these access controls until the link's expiration, which presents a minor risk in content protection.